 Alfriston School educates children aged 4-11.
 The majority are from white British backgrounds and speak English as a first language.
-There is a minority group of children from the Gypsy, Romany Traveller community.
+There is a minority group of children from the Gypsy, Roma and Traveller communities.

 Overall aims of our Equality Policy